baisihai/cmd-commands/copy.md

 for source (using wildcards or file1+file2+file3 format).

 ## Examples
-1. Copy the test.txt file to the temp directory; the test.txt can be substituted for any file(s).
+**1. Copy the test.txt file to the temp directory; the test.txt can be substituted for any file(s).**
 ```powershell
 copy test.txt c:\temp
 ```

-2. Copy all .txt files to the temp directory.
+**2. Copy all .txt files to the temp directory.**
 ```powershell
 copy *.txt c:\temp
 ```

-3. Copy all files to the temp directory.
+**3. Copy all files to the temp directory.**
 ```powershell
 copy *.* c:\temp
 ```

-4. Copy all files to the temp directory.
+**4. Copy all files to the temp directory.**
 If the file already exists in the temp directory it would usually prompt to overwrite the file.
 Use the /y switch to suppress prompting to confirm you want to overwrite an existing destination file.

 ```powershell
 copy *.* c:\temp /y
 ```

-5. Copy the file "my file.txt" into the temp directory.
+**5. Copy the file "my file.txt" into the temp directory.**
 For file name or directory name with a space, it must be surrounded with quotes.

 ```powershell
 copy "my file.txt" temp
 ```

-6. Copy the contents in test2.txt and combines it with the contents in test1.txt.
+**6. Copy the contents in test2.txt and combines it with the contents in test1.txt.**

 ```powershell
 copy test1.txt+test2.txt
 ```

-7. Create a test.txt file with console inputs.
+**7. Create a test.txt file with console inputs.**
 Once the command is executed, type the text contents.
 Save and exit the file by pressing Ctrl+Z. However, it's easier to use a file editor to edit to view and edit files.

 ```powershell
 copy con test.txt